Nivedanbelwal/CYBER_SECURITY_PBL_TEAM_DETECTIVES/README.md

 ├── popup.js         # Displays summary from the NLP model
 ├── manifest.json    # Chrome extension metadata
 ├── styles.css       # Styling for the popup
-└── nlp_model/       # Directory for your basic NLP code
 ```

 ---